Board of Trustees

 Dr. Charlotte Tullos has extensive administrative experience in higher education and currently serves as the associate vice chancellor of enrollment management at Louisiana State University.
 As a consultant, Tullos has assumed interim senior administrative positions, including vice chancellor of enrollment management at Antioch University and associate provost for student success and dean of students at University of North Texas.
 She holds a B.S. from Southern Mississippi University, an M.S. of counseling and guidance from University of Southern Mississippi and an Ed.D. in adult education and counseling psychology from USM.

 Amy began her career in education teaching in the Granite and Salt Lake City School Districts.
-After eleven years in the classroom, she became the Assistant Principal at Clayton Intermediate and later Principal of Wasatch Elementary.
+After 11 years in the classroom, she became the Assistant Principal at Clayton Intermediate and later Principal of Wasatch Elementary.
 Across her career, she has been engaged in Kindergarten through High School education.
-Her commitment and study of middle school education led to the foundation of the Salt Lake Arts Academy, a charter school serving students in fifth through eighth grade.
+Her commitment and study of middle school education led to the foundation of the Salt Lake Arts Academy, a charter school serving students in 5th through 8th grade.
 In 2003, she and a team of like-minded parents and education professionals founded the charter school based on their commitment to arts education, community engagement and the unique developmental needs of middle school aged students.
-She served as the CAO for sixteen years before retiring in June 2019.
+She served as the CAO for 16 years before retiring in June 2019.

 Amy graduated from the University of Utah with a BA in English and French education and a Masters degree in Education Administration.
 She currently serves on the Pioneer Theatre Company board and is president of the Utah Women’s Forum.